 To give you a sample of what I talk about in the book, I offer here a synopsis of a few key paragraphs from the Introduction.
-I'd also like to invite you to come celebrate with me at the rescheduled book launch party (see below), join our Rethink Facebook group, and consider participating in our new program debuting in March 2021 called Rethink Your Journey with Andi Simon.
+I'd also like to invite you to join our Rethink Facebook group, and consider participating in our new program called Rethink Your Journey with Andi Simon, coming soon.
 Created with and by women, it's designed to help you Rethink your life and make sure you have the one you truly want.
 Learn more on www.andisimon.com.

 Imagine you were in the savannah 75,000 years ago

 The men have had an arduous day hunting gazelles, but without the women’s foraging, the camp might not have ever survived waiting for the guys to catch their game.
 But on this day, the men outran the gazelle and brought it back for their family, clan, or tribe to share.